Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Introduction

 \myparagraph{Organization} Section~\ref{sec:intro} introduces the problem and its relationship with common settings encountered in practice.
 Section~\ref{sec:meth} proposes a novel rank-based higher criticism test.
 Section~\ref{sec:res_analytic} presents some theory developed for our methodology.
 Section~\ref{sec:sim-settings} describes some numerical experiments carried out to assess the finite-sample performance of the methodology, elucidating the power characteristics of the proposed test and confirming our theoretical results.
 We showcase the applicability of the proposed methodology on a real dataset in Section~\ref{sec:application}.
 A discussion in Section~\ref{sec:discussion} closes the main body of the paper.
-Proofs are deferred to the final sections.
-Some auxiliary results and additional proofs are deferred to Appendix~\ref{app:math} for sake of brevity.
+Proofs are deferred to Sections~\ref{sec:proof-th1} and \ref{sec:particularizations}.
+Some auxiliary technical results which shed further light on remarks made in the main text, and further derivations to make the manuscript self-contained, are deferred to Appendix~\ref{app:math}.
 Supplemental simulation results are included in Appendix~\ref{app:supp-sim}.
 Supplemental results to the application setting considered are included in Appendix~\ref{app:supp-app}.

 \myparagraph{Notation} Throughout the paper we use standard asymptotic notation.
 Let $n\to\infty$, then $a_n = \bigO(b_n)$ when $| a_n / b_n |$ is bounded, $a_n = \smallO(b_n)$ when $a_n / b_n \to 0$, and $a_n=\smallOmega( b_n)$ when $b_n = \smallO(a_n)$.
 We also use probabilistic versions: $a_n = \bigOp(b_n)$ when $| a_n / b_n |$ is stochastically bounded\footnote{That is, for any $\varepsilon>0$ there is a $C_\varepsilon$ and $n_\varepsilon$ such that $\forall n>n_\varepsilon\ \P{| a_n / b_n |>C_\varepsilon}< \varepsilon$.} and $a_n = \smallOp(b_n)$ when $a_n / b_n$ converges to $0$ in probability.
 Unless otherwise stated, we consider asymptotic behavior with respect to $n \to \infty$.
 We use the subscripts $H_0$ and $H_1$ when considering an expectation and a probability to explicitly indicate whether we are considering the null or alternative hypothesis.